Michal Pančík (footballer, born 1971)

 Michal Pančík (born 17 December 1971) is a Slovak international football midfielder who played for clubs in the former Czechoslovakia.

 Career

 Born in Brezno, Pančík began playing football for Inter Bratislava in the Czechoslovak First League.
 Later, he would make 76 appearances in the Czech first division for Baník Ostrava.

 Pančík played for Slovakia at the 2000 Summer Olympics in Sydney.
-He also made one appearance for the senior Slovakia national football team during 2000.